n8n-io/n8n-docs/docs/hosting/configuration/configuration-examples/encryption-key.md

 you can set it using an environment variable, so that n8n uses your custom key instead of generating a new one.

-In queue mode, you must specify the encryption key environment variable for all workers.
+In [queue mode](https://docs.n8n.io/hosting/scaling/queue-mode/), you must specify the encryption key environment variable for all workers.

 ```bash
 export N8N_ENCRYPTION_KEY=<SOME RANDOM STRING>
 ```
-Refer to [Environment variables reference](/hosting/configuration/environment-variables/) for more information on each variable.
+Refer to [Environment variables reference](/hosting/configuration/environment-variables/#deployment) for more information on this variable.